kafkaacademy/form-serialize-improved/README.md

 2. checkbox input fields are checked against standards: [Mozilla standards](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox)

+3.	serializa with option booleans:true
+	(serialize(form, { hash : true, booleans: true })
+    serialized checkbox input to booleans.
+	This is not according to MDN but serializing to json in Big Data environments expects often boolean's and no strings

-3. 100% coverage in the tests
+4. 100% coverage in the tests

 ## install